 Hopefully, the information presented above will help you understand a little more about WordPress Multisite, and when to use a typical WordPress installation versus choosing to install and set up a WordPress Multisite network.

 How To Install WordPress Multisite

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya

-Disclaimer: We are not associated with WordPress or any products discussed on this website.
-We may receive an affiliate commission from the sale of any services and/or products mentioned on this site.
-All product images remain the copyright of their respective owners and are being used only for training or illustrative purposes.
+Disclaimer: We have no association with WordPress, Automattic, or any WordPress products discussed on this website.
+We may derive affiliate commissions from purchases of any services and/or products advertised on our site.
+All images and details sourced from product websites are the copyright of their respective owners and comply with all license terms and agreements of use.

 Was this article useful?
 Feel free to use the links below to share this tutorial with other online users.